 In this action, best practices developed throughout the TRN will be institutionalized to create a resilience-focused organizational culture.
 Execution plans associated with priority projects will be implemented and areas for additional iteration will be identified.

 The purpose of this activity is to integrate best practices to form a resilience-focused organizational culture.
 Lessons learned throughout the TRN process can be institutionalized to orient staff around a common goal and mission.
 Monitoring of implementation of projects via the execution plans is also important to ensure that the resilience gaps stay closed.
 Finally, documenting and communicating successful project implementation will help other organizations complete this process, prevent future duplicated efforts, and aid new staff in getting up to speed on past efforts.
-Offline users can use the Roadmap to Action Action 5 Worksheet: Implement and Sustain Resilience Checklist as a checklist for maintaining stakeholder engagement in the resilience process and iteration for continual site improvement.
+Offline users can use the Roadmap to Action Action 5 worksheet as a checklist for maintaining stakeholder engagement in the resilience process and iteration for continual site improvement.

 By completing the TRN process, the resilience planning team is now poised to implement the projects that were prioritized for action and approved by leadership.
 As projects move forward, the role of the resilience planning team will change.
 Individual projects may become the responsibility of other departments and have new leadership and championship beyond those who identified and promoted the initial project.
 The resilience planning team should regularly ensure that the impacts of implemented resilience projects are incorporated into the TRN.
 If an implemented project reduced the potential consequences or vulnerabilities associated with a hazard scenario, this should be incorporated into the next TRN iteration.